immauss/openvas/Readme.md

 - Added '/usr/local/var/lib' and '/usr/local/share' to the /data directory via soft links.
 This prevents downloading of all the NVT, CERT,  & scap data if the image is replaced/updated.
 - changed some of the "if" statemens in start.sh to look for softlinks vs directories to prevent re-running every time. ( 'if [ -L' <dir> ] vs 'if [ -d' <dir> ] )
 - images are availabe on docker hub : docker.io/immauss/openvas
+- Hard coded the sockets ...
+(This is still giving me some trouble.
+I've resolved with soft link from where it expects the socket to where it actually is located. )

 # ToDo

 - ~~Finish cleaning up this doc to match my build (code below still references the orignials)~~